MichaelEvans/blog/source/_posts/2015-09-15-testing-intents-with-espresso-intents.markdown

 keywords: "Android, Development, Testing"
 ---

 A few weeks ago, I wrote [a basic introduction](http://michaelevans.org/blog/2015/08/03/using-espresso-for-easy-ui-testing/) on how to use Espresso to test the UI of an Android application.
-However, sometimes your app needs to use the Android intent system to call upon the dialer, or the browser, or pick a contact with the contact picker.
-Because these apps run outside your application's process, you can't use Espresso to interact with them.
+However, when I went to write instrumentation tests for [Aftermath](https://github.com/MichaelEvans/Aftermath), I ran into trouble testing things that exist outside my application's process.
+For example, what do you do when your app needs to use the Android intent system to call upon the dialer, or the browser, or pick a contact with the contact picker?
+What about testing a share action?
+Because these apps run outside your application itself, you can't use Espresso to interact with them.
 So how can you test your app's behavior?
 You can either use Espresso-Intents, or UI Automator (but that's another show).

 <!-- more -->